-Dinner: Oven-roasted vegetables (toss cauliflower, potatoes, carrots, etc. with olive oil and seasoning, bake in oven until soft), loaded salads* (see below), veggie/tofu stir-fry,* veggie and bean chili, pita with falafel and veggies, tacos with beans,* pasta and marinara,* veggie lasagna, sesame peanut noodles, baked pasta casseroles and more.
+Dinner: Oven-roasted vegetables (toss cauliflower, potatoes, carrots, etc. with olive oil and seasoning, bake in oven until soft), loaded salads* (see below), veggie/tofu stir-fry,* veggie and bean chili, pita with falafel and veggies, tacos with beans,* pasta and marinara,* veggie lasagna, sesame peanut noodles, baked pasta casseroles, vegan chorizo sausage and squash gumbo and more.

 Try Meat Substitutes: If you are making a meal and you can’t picture it without the meat, try using a meat substitute instead.
 Boca, Quorn, Garden Burger, Tofurky and Gardein make a huge variety of plant-based “meats” including burgers, deli slices, chicken cutlets and beef tips.
 Several companies make delicious plant-based “mayonnaise” that’s ideal in sandwiches and salads, like Veganaise, Earth Balance and Just Mayo.